dthung99/Protein_3D_Search/README.md

 # Protein Structure Search Engine

-This is a web server application built using Flask and Gunicorn for viewing Protein structures.
+This is a web server application built using Flask and served with Gunicorn for viewing Protein structures.

 ## Development